ShadiestGoat/DiscordChatExporter/README.md

 </p>

 > :warning: This project is out only as a beta, if you see any bugs, please make an issue :warning:
+> :warning: Due to this being in beta, API changes are to be expected, even if semver would disagree with this change :warning:

 This is a golang implemintation of a discord chat explorer like [this](https://github.com/Tyrrrz/DiscordChatExporter) or [this](https://github.com/mahtoid/DiscordChatExporterPy).